Degree-degree correlations in random graphs with heavy-tailed degrees: Introduction

 \section{Introduction}

-Large self-organizing networks, such as the Internet, the World Wide Web, social and biological networks, often exhibit power-law degrees.
+In this paper we present an analytical study of degree-degree correlations in graphs with power law degree distribution.
 In simple words, a random variable $X$ has a power-law distribution with tail exponent $\gamma>0$ if its tail probability $\P(X>x)$ is roughly proportional to $x^{-\gamma}$, for large enough $x$.
+Large self-organizing networks, such as the Internet, the World Wide Web, social and biological networks, usually exhibit \ch{high variation in the values of the degrees.
+Such networks are called \emph{scale free} \chr{indicating that there is no typical scale for the degrees}, and the \chr{high} \chn{degree} vertices are called \emph{hubs}.
+This phenomenon is often modelled by using power-law degree distributions.}

-Power-law distributions are {\it heavy tailed} since the tail probability decreases much more slowly than negative exponential, and thus one observes extremely large values of $X$ much more frequently than in the case of light tails.
-In the network context, such networks are called \emph{scale free}, and the vertices having huge degrees are called hubs.
-Statistical analysis of complex networks characterized by power-law degrees has received massive attention in recent literature, see e.g.~\cite{Chakrabarti2006graph_mining,Mitzenmacher2004,Newman03survey} for excellent surveys.
+Power-law distributions are {\it heavy tailed} since the tail probability decreases much more slowly than \chr{a} negative exponential, and thus one observes extremely large values of $X$ much more frequently than in the case of light tails.
+Statistical analysis of \ch{scale-free complex networks} has received massive attention in recent literature, see e.g.~\cite{Mitzenmacher2004,Newman03survey} for excellent surveys.
 Nevertheless, there still are many fundamental open problems.
 One of them is how to measure \emph{dependencies} between network parameters.

+An important \chn{characteristic} of networks is the dependency between the degrees of direct neighbours. \chn{A network is usually called {\it assortative} when nodes with similar degrees are often connected, thus, the degree-degree dependencies are positive, while in a {\it disassortative} network these dependencies are negative.} \ch{The {\it degree-degree} dependencies define many of the network's properties.
+For instance, the negative degree-degree correlations in the Internet graph have a great influence on the robustness to failures~\cite{Doyle2005ryf}, efficiency of Internet protocols~\cite{Li2005willinger}, {as well as} distances and betweenness~\cite{Mahadevan2006Internet_topology}.
+The correlation between in- and out-degree of tasks plays and important role in the dynamics of production and development systems~\cite{Braha2007communication}.
+Mixing patterns affect epidemic spread~\cite{Eguiluz2002epidemic,Eubank2004nature} and Web ranking~\cite{Fortunato2007mean_field}.}